atav928/py-easy-logger/README.md

 * Added a retry decorator.
 * Added Error handler with ability to customize the error return value or ability to log out the error.
+* __BUGFIX__ issue with reformat Exception when added to a JSON object can become problematic so filtering out ugly formating from raised Exception.

 ### v0.0.4